Few weather stations in the north

-In the graph at left, the red line shows the average number of days above 25°C in Big Trout Lake, Ontario from the 1940s until 2016.
+In the graph above, the red line shows the average number of days above 25°C per year in Big Trout Lake, Ontario from the 1940s until 2016.

-The grey lines are the actual number of days with rain for each year.
+The grey lines are the actual number of days above 25°C in each year.

-There are fewer cold days than there were in the 1980s
+In Big Trout Lake, there are also fewer cold days than there were in the 1980s

 Frost days (minimum daily temperature of less than 0°C) have reduced by a week.